cengage/react-magma/.changeset/feat-selectChildren.md

 'react-magma-dom': minor
 ---

-feat(Select): Adding the ability to have children within Select like our Input component.
+feat(Select): Adding the ability to have children within Select and NativeSelect like our Input component.